geraldotech/DevMap/Vue/VueCLI/CompositionAPI/masterclass/src/components/RenderFunction/README.md

   - return () => h('div', 'My custom')
   - return () => [template, template2]

+- in `setup script` tag you cannot return a direct template, you must put it in a const fn and call this component in `template`

 - reactive examples: `forms.jsx` return a full vnode template and `bar.jsx` return a direct elements
+- go to RenderFN, uncomment each example on top

 Create a jsx `Component.vue` with composition API direct component? - add setup and lang jsx